duduhuang88/qxml/README_EN.md

 }

 qxml {
-    enable true		//qxml enable option
-    useFactory false		//whether or not to use the factory of the layoutinflate, there is a loss of performance when it is turned on viewDebug false		//show flag on converted view logEnable true		//log option
-    compatMode com.qxml.CompatMode.AUTO  //compat mode
-    acceptReferenceStyle true    //whether to accept style reference, only a few references are supported useCreateViewListener true  //using createViewListener
+    enable true		//qxml enable option, default value: true useFactory false		//whether or not to use the factory of the layoutinflate, there is a loss of performance when it is turned on, default value: false viewDebug false		//show flag on converted view, default value: false logEnable true		//log option, default value: false debugEnable false	//debug option，default value: false，this will print more debug msg and file when the value is true compatMode com.qxml.CompatMode.AUTO  //compat mode, default value: AUTO acceptReferenceStyle true    //whether to accept style reference, only a few references are supported, default value: true ignoreUnImplementAttr       //ignore unImplement attr or not, default value: true useCreateViewListener true  //using createViewListener, default value: false
     //default config above
     buildType {
         debug { //the default option will be used for values that are not set